aws-amplify/docs/docs/cli/auth/import.md

 When you create a new environment through `amplify env add`, Amplify CLI will assume by default that you're managing your app's Cognito resources outside of an Amplify project.
 You'll be asked to either import a different Cognito resource or maintain the same Cognito resource for your app's auth category.

-If you want to have Amplify manage your auth resources in a new environment, run `amplify remove auth` to unlink the imported Cognito resource and `amplify add auth` to create new Amplify-managed auth resources.
+If you want to have Amplify manage your auth resources in a new environment, run `amplify remove auth` to unlink the imported Cognito resource and `amplify add auth` to create new Amplify-managed auth resources in the new environment.

 ## Unlink an existing Cognito User Pool or Identity Pool